lumpn/unity-indexing/README.md

 | Enumerable.Range | Select KeyValuePair | 116 | 5.57 |
 | Enumerable.Range | Select anonymous | 2.3 M | 15.99 |
 | Enumerable.Range | Select Tuple | 2.3 M | 17.04 |

-# Notes

-- Do not use anonymous types.
-- Use `ValueTuple` instead of `Tuple`.
-- `KeyValuePair` is also good but does not provide automatic deconstruction.
-- In `Select` prefer lambda over generic function.
-- Prefer coroutine over `Select`.